Who can apply?

 LONG STAYS

-It is necessary for students of other nationalities to register directly to the house which represents their nationalities.
+It is necessary for other nationalities to register directly to the house which represents their nationalities.
 They can ask to be part of the exchange program (brassage) between the different houses in the CIUP.

 You find information and the list of all the houses here www.ciup.fr